mdancho84/mdancho84.github.io/_posts/2020-10-13-introducing-modeltime-ensemble.md

 I'm SUPER EXCITED to introduce `modeltime.ensemble`, the time series ensemble extension to `modeltime`.
-This tutorial [(view the original article here)](#) introduces our new R Package, Modeltime Ensemble, which makes it easy to __perform stacked forecasts that improve forecast accuracy.__ If you like what you see, I have an [Advanced Time Series Course](https://university.business-science.io/p/ds4b-203-r-high-performance-time-series-forecasting) where you will become the time-series expert for your organization by learning `modeltime`, `modeltime.ensemble`, and `timetk`.
+This tutorial [(view original article)](#) introduces our new R Package, Modeltime Ensemble, which makes it easy to __perform stacked forecasts that improve forecast accuracy.__ If you like what you see, I have an [Advanced Time Series Course](https://university.business-science.io/p/ds4b-203-r-high-performance-time-series-forecasting) where you will become the time-series expert for your organization by learning `modeltime`, `modeltime.ensemble`, and `timetk`.

 {% include forecasting-software-articles.md %}